zsh-ncursed/passman_tui/README.md

 ## Security

-- All data is stored encrypted in the `~/.password_manager/` directory
+- All data is stored encrypted in the `~/.passman/` directory
 - Modern encryption algorithms are used (AES-256 by default)
-- Passwords are never stored in plain text
+- Passwords and settings are never stored in plain text
 - The `secrets` module is used for cryptographically secure password generation

 ## License